NUISANCEMC/HEPData/README.md

 * `SingleRatio`
   - Ratios must be treated specially as two predictions must be fully made before taking the ratio, they cannot be built up in a purely simulated-event-by-simulated-event way.
 * `TotalCrossSection`
   - Some historic measurements attempt to unfold the neutrino flux shape and neutrino energy reconstruction effects from observations to make direct measurement of the total scattering cross section as a function of neutrino energy.
 While it is now clear that this approach is fraguht with simulation-dependence error mis-estimation problems, there are a number of data sets that are important to preserve.
+  - Predictions are made by selecting and projecting simualted neutrino interactions as a function of true neutrino energy, before accounting for the simulated flux integral in each energy bin.
+Since these require explicit cuts on the true neutrino energy additional snippet files also need to be provided.

 This list may be extended in future versions.